insideclojure/insideclojure.github.io/_posts/2014-12-17-distinct-transducer.md

 title: Creating a distinct transducer
 ---

-I wanted to talk in this post about implementing some new transducer impls on existing sequence functions which is based on [CLJ-1601](http://dev.clojure.org/jira/browse/CLJ-1601).
+I wanted to talk in this post about implementing some new transducer impls for existing sequence functions which is based on [CLJ-1601](http://dev.clojure.org/jira/browse/CLJ-1601).
+If you haven't checked into transducers yet, it's probably best if you take a look at [this talk](https://www.youtube.com/watch?v=6mTbuzafcII), [this talk](https://www.youtube.com/watch?v=4KqUvG8HPYo), and [this page](http://clojure.org/transducers) as background.

-*NOTE: As of the writing date, this talk has not yet been screened or incorporated into Clojure.
+*NOTE: As of the writing date, this ticket has not yet been screened or incorporated into Clojure.
 It is still subject to change based on feedback during screening!!*

-If you haven't checked into transducers yet, it's probably best if you take a look at [this talk](https://www.youtube.com/watch?v=6mTbuzafcII), [this talk](https://www.youtube.com/watch?v=4KqUvG8HPYo), and [this page](http://clojure.org/transducers) as background.

-The ticket (based on a request from Rich) asked for new transducer arities for three existing sequence functions: sequence, interpose, and map-indexed.
-In this post we'll look specifically at created a transducer arity of distinct.
+The ticket (based on a request from Rich) asked for new transducer arities for three existing sequence functions: distinct, interpose, and map-indexed.
+In this post we'll look specifically at creating a transducer arity for distinct.

 The sequence version of distinct is implemented like this: